inappstory/android-sdk/README.md

     }
 });
 ```
-If you need to close the reader when the handler is triggered, you need to add a call to the `CloseStoryReaderEvent` event in `onUrlClick`:
+If you need to close the reader when the handler is triggered, you need to call static method ` InAppStoryManager.closeStoryReader()` in `onUrlClick`:
 ```
 InAppStoryManager.getInstance().setUrlClickCallback(new InAppStoryManager.UrlClickCallback() {
     @Override
     public void onUrlClick(String link) {
-        CsEventBus.getDefault().post(new CloseStoryReaderEvent(CloseStory.CUSTOM));
+        InAppStoryManager.closeStoryReader();
     }
 });
 ```